ndkhoa0704/Flight-delay-analysis/README.md

 - Create a ml model to predict possible delayed flights
 # Data source
 - The data was provided by the teacher
+# More information
+- Please read the included pdf file